magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_reading-the-natural-mind.md

 we must constantly develop this wisdom through the practice of insight meditation.
 This means that whatever arises in the mind can be the object of mindfulness and clear comprehension.
-But we must see according to , , .
-Impermanence () is the basis. refers to the quality of unsatisfactoriness, and says that it is without individual entity.
+But we must see according to *anicca*, *dukkha*, *anattā*.
+Impermanence (*anicca*) is the basis.
+*Dukkha* refers to the quality of unsatisfactoriness, and *anattā* says that it is without individual entity.
 We see that it’s simply a sensation that has arisen, that it has no self, no entity and that it disappears of its own accord.
 Just that!
 Someone who is deluded, someone who doesn’t have wisdom, will miss this occasion, he won’t be able to use these things to his advantage.

 If wisdom is present then mindfulness and clear comprehension will be right there with it.
 However, at this initial stage the wisdom may not